Facebook Is What You Make It

 Some people say they don't like Facebook.
 Half of those who say they don't like Facebook have never tried it.
 The other half who say they don't like Facebook tried it but looked at it in a negative way.
 I believe those who say they don't like Facebook are those who don't know what Facebook is all about, and they haven't taken the time to learn whether they like it or not.

-We need water to cook with, to bathe with, to drink and even to have fun with in pools and beaches.
+Water is good for drinking, cooking, bathing or taking a shower.
+Water is in pools and at beaches for people to have fun with.
 So water is good in those instances.
 However, if we drink too much water or don't drink enough water, we will die.
+We can drown if we can't swim in water.
+Waterboarding is a form of punishment.
 So water can be good, and water can be bad for us.
-It depends on how we use water.
+It depends on how water is used.